Master of Science in Nursing

 General Description

-At Northwest Nazarene University we believe all graduate nurses are leaders and educators, regardless of the roles assumed in practice.
-The Master of Science in Nursing: Leadership and Education prepares the graduate nurse to a) provide clinical leadership in a variety of settings and b) to educate nurses, patients and nursing students.
-The course of study provides an opportunity for both Baccalaureate and Associate degree nurses to earn the degree.
-Offered fully online, the MSN: Leadership and Education utilizes an individualized plan of study designed for each student based on professional and personal needs.
-Students progress through the program at their own pace, completing it in 4 semesters or taking a more personalized timeline of 6 or 7 semesters.
+At Northwest Nazarene University, we believe all graduate nurses are leaders and educators, regardless of the roles assumed in practice.
+The Master of Science in Nursing: Leadership and Education prepares the graduate nurse to a) provide clinical leadership in a variety of settings and b) educate nurses, patients, and nursing students.
+The course of study allows the Baccalaureate degree nurse to earn the MSN Leadership and Education degree.
+Offered fully online, the MSN: Leadership and Education program utilizes an individualized plan of study designed for each student based on professional and personal needs.
+Students progress through the program at their own pace, completing it in approximately 6 semesters.
 The program is designed to fit your needs and your timeline.
-The course of study consists of 36 graduate credits.
+The course of study consists of 38 graduate credits.

 Goal

-The goal of Master of Science in Nursing: Leadership and Education area of study is to prepare graduate nurses to meet the challenges of an ever-changing population health care environment and to provide accessible graduate education in nursing that meets the demands of the profession while maintaining the highest degree of academic rigor and integrity.
+The goal of the Master of Science in Nursing: Leadership and Education area of study is to prepare graduate nurses to meet the challenges of an ever-changing population healthcare environment and to provide accessible graduate education in nursing that meets the demands of the profession while maintaining the highest degree of academic rigor and integrity.

 Faculty